6 Compelling Win Back Customer Template Ideas

 Step 5: Focus on the relationship

 Win back emails are not the email for strong-arming or pushy sales pitches (in fact, no emails should be about those).
-The point of the win back email is to offer something of value to your inactive subscribers to get them invested in your company again.
+The point of the re-engagement email is to offer something of value to your inactive subscribers to get them invested in your company again.
 Whether that’s something more obvious in an “incentive” email or more subtle, like seeking to address their pain points in a “feedback” email, make sure the focus is on making things better for them, not you.

 Showing you appreciate your customers by offering them something of value helps build trust, which has a positive effect on customer loyalty and retention.
 This means, even if they aren’t ready to re-engage at the moment, the door remains open for a positive relationship in the future.
 Even the “unsubscribe” email shows you respect them enough not to want to send them irrelevant or irritating content—and respect is also a key factor in building trust.